thuml/predrnn-pytorch/README.md

-# PredRNN: A Recurrent Neural Network for Spatiotemporal Predictive Learning
+# PredRNN: A Recurrent Neural Network for Spatiotemporal Predictive Learning (NeurIPS 2017 & arXiv 2021)

 The predictive learning of spatiotemporal sequences aims to generate future images by learning from the historical context, where the visual dynamics are believed to have modular structures that can be learned with compositional subsystems.